New Vitamin D Recommendations from the Institute of Medicine Are Inadequate

 Although the new recommendations of 600 IU per day for most children and adults are triple the old guideline, Hollis and other experts said that was too small to matter.

-So my opinion is that Big Pharma infiltrated the Institute of Medicine - kept the smart, honest researchers off the panel and created fake recommendations that will serve those corporations who make money on people having cancer and other such problems that vitamin D and calcium could reduce.
+Some voices have noted that Big Pharma infiltrated the Institute of Medicine - kept the most accomplished, honest researchers off the panel and created false recommendations that will serve those corporations who make money on people having cancer, multiple sclerosis and other such problems that optimum levels of vitamin D can reduce.

 It’s simply more of the same bad advice where big business manipulates whatever it must to foster the ignorance of the public, so that people stay in poor health and must spend money on their services.

 Update, December 20, 2010: It has been revealed that Drs.
-Heaney and Hollis and 13 other true vitamin D scientists were consulted for their recommendations, but the panel did not use their recommendations.
+Heaney and Hollis and 12 other vitamin D research scientists were consulted for their recommendations, but the IOM panel did not use their recommendations.

 One of the health freedom organizations, Alliance for Natural Health is doing a Freedom of Information Act request to dig into this.

-There is, likely, a hidden agenda afoot.
-A pharmaceutical company is developing a patentable man-made vitamin D analog - yes, a synthetic drug version of vitamin D. And Glenville Jones, PhD, one of the committee members who determined the new vitamin D guidelines and who is quoted as saying that under these guidelines, most people “probably don’t have vitamin D deficiency” and “We think there has been an exaggeration of the public’s interest in vitamin D deficiency,” is an advisor for that same pharmaceutical company.
+Glenville Jones, PhD, one of the committee members who determined the new vitamin D guidelines is quoted as saying that under these guidelines, most people “probably don’t have vitamin D deficiency” and “We think there has been an exaggeration of the public’s interest in vitamin D deficiency.”
+Dr. Jones is an advisor to that same pharmaceutical company.

 Michael Mooney